Advertise in Applause Magazine

 January 7-11

-From Tudor Queens to Pop Icons, the SIX wives of Henry VIII take the microphone to remix five hundred years of historical heartbreak into a Euphoric Celebration of 21st century girl power!
-This new original musical is the global sensation that everyone is losing their head over!
+The SIX wives of Henry VIII take the microphone to remix five hundred years of historical heartbreak into a Euphoric Celebration of 21st century girl power.

 COWBOYS AND EAST INDIANS